 How can I prevent heatstroke in my dogs?

-With our furry friends in mind, put yourself to the test and find out how aware you about beating the heat with your pets.
+With our furry friends in mind, put yourself to the test and find out how aware you are about beating the heat with your pets.